larspetrus/Roofpig/README.md

 ####`speed`

 Number of milliseconds for a turn.
-Defaults to 200.
+Defaults to 400.
+Double turns take 1.5x longer.

 ####`flags`